antonisa/lang2vec/README.md

 The second argument is a named feature set, provided as either a string, or a list of strings, or an elementwise union A|B of two feature sets, or a concatenation A+B of two feature sets.
 So "geo+syntax_wals|syntax_sswl" gives the geographical feature vector concatenated with the elementwise union of the WALS and SSWL syntax feature sets.

 Note that concatenations of unions are allowed, but unions of concatenations are not.
-Also, the union of two feature sets is restricted to sets with different sizes.
+Also, the union of two feature sets is restricted to sets with similar sizes.
 A good rule of thumb is that two sets have similar sizes if their names start with the same word (`"inventory", "phonology", "syntax"`).

 We also provide helper functions ``fs_union()`` and ``fs_concatenation()``.
 They are "overloaded" so that they can receive an arbitrary number of feature set arguments or a list of feature sets.
 Some examples:
 ~~~~